 Yes we do.
 As long as the student is available for the work term, we are able to re-hire into one of our open intern positions.

-In most cases, yes!
-The option may be discussed between the intern and their manager and if the intern is available and interested, they can work for an additional amount of time.
+In many cases, yes!
+The option may be discussed between the student and their manager and if the student is available and interested.
 If they are part of a co-op term, a further discussion may need to take place with the school to ensure they are allowed to work the extra months.

-Interviews take place on site in one of our offices in Toronto, London or Hong Kong as well as on campus or through alternate arrangements (Skype or phone).
+Our interviews typically take place on site in one of our offices in Toronto, London or Hong Kong.
+Occasionally they could be on campus or through a video interview.

-Interns are offered a competitive salary based on an hourly rate (paid bi-weekly), but they are not eligible to receive benefits.
+Students are offered a competitive salary based on an hourly rate (paid bi-weekly), plus an additional 8 per cent to cover statutory holidays and vacation pay.
+Students are not eligible to receive benefits.

-14. What are some of the perks provided to Interns?
+20. What are some of the perks that are available for interns?

-Interns have the opportunity to participate in a first-day orientation, networking events throughout the work term, departmental activities, charity events and our "what we do" series where they learn more about how other departments operate.
+Students have the opportunity to participate in a first-day orientation, networking events throughout the work term, departmental activities, charity events and our "What We Do" series where they learn more about how other departments operate.
 Interns may also have the opportunity to work on additional special projects during their work term.
+We're also proud to offer students access to hundreds of learning assets available online through our Teachers' Edge platform, including LinkedIn Learning courses to help build relevant skills.
+Our students can also take advantage of our discount program Edvantage, which provides access to discounts and rewards with retailers and businesses in Ontario.